NJM-QSensing/ulia/README.rst

 Usage
 =====

-Example of how to use the ULIA:
+Example on how to use the ULIA:

 .. code-block:: python

   >>> import numpy as np
   >>> import ulia